AK232003/CA_ISA_ASSIGNMENT/README.md

         STEP 1: Compile the c++ code using "g++ IAS_Program.cpp", a new executable is generated in the current repository.
         STEP 2: To run the executable, use "./a.out".
+        STEP 3: The program will then require 'a' & 'b' values which can be input by the user.
+                Press "ENTER" key to run the program.

 -------------------------------------------------------------------------------------